stanislavb/en.coven.nu/fictional/index.md

 ## The Five Powers

-As the Covens died out, and witches stopped using their gifts, the powers got weaker and the two most rare powers, Pyrokinesis and Telekinesis disappeared altogether.
-Mortis, Vitalis, Concilium, Clairvoyance and Transferal are the remaining active powers.
-However the weaker versions of these powers are all that can be accessed today.
+As the covens began to die out, and witches stopped using their gifts, the powers got weaker over all.
+The two rarest powers; Pyrokinesis and Telekinesis disappeared almost all altogether.
+Mortis, Vitalis, Concilium, Clairvoyance and Transfero are the five powers seen in young witches today.

+Legends exist from a time when there were witches so powerful that they could burn down a forest with one look and control whole villages with their thoughts.
+If this is true or not is impossible to know, but that witches were once much more powerful than today is undeniable.

+Players have a lot of personal input in how they want to play on their powers and how powerful they want to be.
+This is something we trust the players with.
+We would like to see that all players facilitate their co-players as much as possible.
+But it is always possible to avoid being bewitched and to blame this on weak powers or a sudden powerful defence.
+This exists so that players do not feel forced to play on things they are uncomfortable with OFF.

 ### Mortis: Touch of Death